 Based on the Louis L’Amour story “The Gift of Cochise,” Hondo was a sizable box office success in its initial 1953 release, but has rarely been seen in its original 3D format since.
 In the film, Wayne stars as Hondo Lane, a dispatch rider who attempts to protect an isolated rancher (Geraldine Page) and her young son from a marauding Indian tribe.
 For her performance, Page earned a Best Supporting Actress Academy Award nomination – her first out of eight Oscar nods.

-By the way, L'Amour received a “best motion picture story” Academy Award nomination, but the nod was withdrawn after it was discovered that Hondo's story had initially been published in Colliers magazine the previous year.
-(I haven't seen the movie, but apparently the credits say nothing about the source of the storyline.)
+By the way, L’Amour received an Academy Award nomination, but the nod was withdrawn after it was discovered that Hondo‘s story had initially been published in Colliers magazine the previous year.
+(That’s the problem with the credit “from a story by,” as the “story” oftentimes is actually an unproduced, drastically rewritten screenplay.)
 James Edward Grant, whose off-and-on collaborations with John Wayne extended from Angel and the Badman (1947) to Circus World (1964), was credited for the screenplay.